AldoSuba/docs.buf.build/docs/bsr/overview.md

 Each module on the BSR exists as a snapshot, and contains a unique reference associated with every change.

 A reference is a way to refer to a single version of the repository.
-While a reference always _resolves_ to a single snapshot of the repository, it can be either a commit or a tag.
+While a reference always _resolves_ to a single snapshot of the repository, it can be either a commit, a tag, or a draft.

 **Commit**: Every push of new content to a repository is associated with a commit that identifies that change in the schema.
 The commit is created after a successful push.
 This means that unlike Git, the commit only exists on the BSR repository and not locally.

 **Tag**: A reference to a single commit but with a human readable name, similar to a Git tag.
 It is useful for identifying commonly referenced commits&mdash;like a release.

+**Draft**: A temporary commit in development workflow with a human readable name, similar to a Git feature branch but without history.
+It is useful for iterating on a module while keeping those changes outside the main branch.
+Can be replaced by another commit with the same draft name and is deletable.
+When it is used as a dependency in `buf.yaml` of a module, the module cannot be pushed until you update to a non-draft commit of the dependency.

 ## Local modules with workspaces